cloudfoundry/docs-deploying-cf/ec2/configure_aws_cf.html.md

 ###<a id="update-mibo-sec-group"></a> Update the MicroBOSH Security Group

 1. On the VPC Dashboard, click **Security Groups**.
-1. Select the "bosh" security group.
+1. Select the "microbosh" security group.
 1. Click **Inbound Rules** at the bottom.
 1. Click **Edit** and add a rule as follows:
     * **Type**: "Custom TCP Rule"